-- Include information about specific contributing factors to this event that differentiate it from past events. - Where warnings are re-issued, emphasising even minor updates to information can be helpful to retain attention.
+- Include information about specific contributing factors to this event that differentiate it from past events. - Where warnings are re-issued, emphasising even minor updates to information or altering phases (e.g. changing 'monitor information' to 'stay informed') can be helpful to retain attention.
 Unchanging warnings are likely to become increasingly less effective at attracting people's attention (Mayhorn & McLaughlin 2014). - Research into complacency or 'warning fatigue' has identified that a lack of action can sometimes be due to a perceived inability or lack of confidence on how to act (Mackie 2013).
 Consider this in designing clear, achievable calls-to-action. - Remember a total warning system reinforces the value of ongoing engagement, education and review.
 This might include communication following an event where warnings were issued, discussing how a pending emergency was effectively mitigated, or why there were perceived 'false alarms'.
 Every warning contributes to people's overall understanding and assessment of future warnings.